 Involuntary spill is the result of river flow above powerhouse capacity, insufficient load (lack of load), turbine unit outages (forced or scheduled), or failure of a key component of the juvenile fish passage facility which forces spill to provide juvenile fish passage.

-Total dissolved gas (TDG) is monitored at Little Goose Dam during the periods defined in Table LGS-1, pursuant to the Corps’ annual TDG Monitoring Plan and Dissolved Gas Monitoring Plan of Action 2015-2018.
+Total dissolved gas (TDG) is monitored at Little Goose Dam during the periods defined in Table LGS-1, pursuant to the Corps’ annual TDG Monitoring Plan and current Dissolved Gas Monitoring Plan of Action.

 During years when fish passage spill is provided at Little Goose and Project Biologists or researchers observe an extraordinary congregation of juvenile fish delaying in the forebay, they will notify NOAA Fisheries and CENWW to request a fish flush spill (FFS) that evening.
 The FFS request will be for up to three hours from 2000–2300 hours, for up to 50% of river flow during those hours, using a uniform spill pattern to minimize TDG.